oroinc/documentation/crm/user_guide_roles/marketing_tools/marketing_lists.rst

 The :ref:`View page <user-guide-ui-components-view-pages>` of a marketing list contains:

-- :ref:`Action buttons <user-guide-ui-components-grid-action-buttons>`.
+- Action buttons.
+To learn more about grid actions, see :ref:`Grid Page <doc-grids-grid-page>`.

-- Mapping buttons: As soon as OroCRM has been integrated with a third party system to which a marketing list may be mapped, you will see :guilabel:`Connect to ...` buttons with the help of which you can, for example, map the list to :ref:`Subscribers Lists in MailChimp <user-guide-mc-integration>` or :ref:`Address Books in Dotmailer <user-guide-dm-integration>`.
+- Mapping buttons: As soon as OroCRM has been integrated with a third party system, to which a marketing list may be mapped, you will see :guilabel:`Connect to` buttons, with which you

+  can, for example, map the list to :ref:`Subscribers Lists in MailChimp <user-guide-mc-integration>` or :ref:`Address Books in Dotmailer <user-guide-dm-integration>`.